mrknorman/evolving_attention_thesis/04_application/04_application.typ

 The Rademacher complexity is a measure of how well functions in $H$ can fit random noise in the data.
 A higher Rademacher complexity indicates that the function class can fit the noise better, which implies a higher capacity to overfit to the data.
 So, one approach to optimising the model would be to attempt to minimise Rademacher complexity value whilst maximising model performance.
 More details about this metric and its use in defining the relationship between data samples and model complexity can be found at @model_complexity.
 Despite the existence of this metric, however, it would appear that there has not been substantial research into the link between dataset complexity and required model size @model_complexity_2, though it is possible that such a paper has been missed.

 One method that we can use to explore this question is to find out the answer empirically.
 As we move from the MNIST dataset @mnist to distributions within gravitational-wave data science, the natural starting point is to repeat the previous experiments with gravitational-wave data, both as a comparison and as a baseline as we move forward.
-The following subsection will explore the possible areas for detection applications, describe the example datasets and their construction, and explore the results of repeating the previous experiments on gravitational-wave data, comparing our results to similar attempts from the literature.
-By the end of this chapter, we will have accumulated a large number of possible network, training, and data configurations.
-These form the set of hyperparameters that we must, though some approach, narrow down; we will explore how we can do this in @dragonn-sec.

 == Gravitational-Wave Classifiers